 Track 2 – Farm: Supporting farm-level activities focused on capacity building for farmers across the world.
 These activities are typically carried out by expert organisations operating via partnership agreements with BCI (known as BCI Implementing Partners and Strategic Partners).
 These organisations can include mid-stream supply chain actors, civil society groups or national bodies.

-To discuss funding opportunities in more detail, please click here to email Lena Staafgard, COO.
+To discuss funding opportunities in more detail, please get in touch with us via our contact form.